csimons/sisga/java/README.txt

    where [algorithm] is the high-level GA algorithm specified on the command-line (above, "GA").

-   To see what the arguments do, run the JAR without them:

-   $ java -jar dist/JGA.jar

-5. To plot the results, run the most appropriate of the following (hopefully one generic script will take the place of the multiple scripts soon):

-   $ gnuplot scripts/plot-ga.gnuplot  > my-graph.png
-   $ gnuplot scripts/plot-chc.gnuplot > my-graph.png

-   Note that GnuPlot must be installed, and its path in your environment's PATH variable.
+6. To plot the results as a PNG image file, run the following, passing in the same algorithm you passed to the JGA JAR (for example, "GA" or "CHC"):

+   $ bash scripts/plot.sh GA

+   Th above will create the file GA.png, containing the graph image.